 This means your project should be capable of changing the overall landscape of your sector and of stimulating wider industry development.

-If you are applying as a sole applicant, your company must count as an SME.
+If you are applying as a sole applicant, your company must count as a micro, small or medium-sized business (SME).
+Here’s how Innovate UK defines SMEs.

 All of your subcontractors (if included) must be UK based.